 March 2017.
 The process of identifying other funders begins, and applications are drafted for the ‘matched’ funding element.

 April 2017.
 Another popular open day in the former church features the museum’s WW1 travelling exhibition as well as lots of activities for visitors.

 June 2017.
-We receive amazing news from the Heritage Lottery Fund that our application has been successful!
+We receive amazing news from the National Lottery Heritage Fund that our application has been successful!
 A fantastic achievement considering very few applications are approved at the first attempt.
-We are awarded £150,00 for the detail of the project to be developed, plus an indication of further support for our bid of £800,000 for phase 2.
+We are awarded £150,000 for the detail of the project to be developed, plus an indication of further support for our bid of £800,000 for phase 2.